-Plants :
+Plants

 Lesson Seq uence

 Identify and describe the basic structure of a variety of common flowering plants - children to plant sunflowers to observe growth throughout topic.
 Give children an incorrect example of the structure of a plant.
 Identify and name a variety of common garden plants.
 Identify and name a variety of common wild plants.
 To observe and describe weather associated with the seasons by observing the weather in spring.
 Look at animals, trees, clothes we wear.
 Observe how day length varies over the course of a year depending on the season.
 Identify and name common trees including deciduous and evergreen.
 Identify and describe the basic structure of a variety of common flowering plants.
 Observe changes that have happened to seeds/beans planted in week 1.
 Children are to describe the changes as a plant grows from a seed.

 Substantive Knowledge

 The main parts of a plant are: Flowers - look pretty and come in different colours.
 They help attract animals and insects that help the plant to make seeds for new plants.
 Stem - helps support the plant and keeps it upright.
 Water and food are Common garden plants People grow plants in their garden.
 They may grow flowering plants which are beautiful to look at or grow beans/seeds for food.
-Rose Poppy Heather Lavender Sunflower Common wild plant A wild plant is one th wild plant grows whe doesn't need to be p doesn't need to be c Daisy Nettle Buttercup Dandelion Clover Ivy at grows by itself.
+Rose Poppy Heather Lavender Sunflower Common wild plant A wild plant is one th wild plant grows whe doesn't need to be pl doesn't need to be ca Daisy Nettle Buttercup Dandelion Clover lvy ist grows by itself.
 A ere a seed falls - it lanted.
-A wild plant Common trees Beech Oak Sycamore Chestnut Apple Holly Cedar Spruce Parts of a tree: Leaves Fruit Blossom Branches Trunk umn.
+A wild plant Common trees Beech Oak Sycamore Chestnut Apple Holly Cedar Spruce Parts of a tree: Leaves Fruit Blossom Branches Trunk Trees Deciduous - a tr leaves during aut autumn they char falling off.
+Evergr keeps its leaves a even in winter. umn.
 During nge colour before reen - A tree that